pandenic/Telegram-bot-for-yandex-practicum-homework-status/README.md

 2023-01-01 07:30:30,705 [DEBUG] No updates
 ```

-Thats mean the bot is working correctly.
+That means the bot is working correctly.

 ## Errors and how-to handle